tfctesting/tfc/README.md

 first launch TFC generates a random TFC account (The Onion Service address) for the user, e.g. `4sci35xrhp2d45gbm3qpta7ogfedonuw2mucmc36jxemucd7fmgzj3ad`.
 By knowing this TFC account, anyone can send the user a contact request and connect to them without ever learning their real life identity, IP-address, or geolocation.
+Protected geolocation makes physical attacks very difficult because the attacker doesn't know where the device is located on the planet.
+At the same time it makes the communication censorship resistant.
-This in turn makes the communication censorship resistant.
-Blocking TFC requires blocking Tor nation-wide.
+Blocking TFC requires blocking Tor categorically, nation-wide.

 TFC also features a traffic masking mode that hides the type, quantity, and schedule of communication, even if the network facing device of the user is hacked.
 To provide even